 - Transmit news stories or reporting information from remote locations, using equipment such as satellite phones, telephones, fax machines, or modems.

-Reporters and Correspondents state the following job skills are important in their day-to-day work.
+When polled, Reporters and Correspondents say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.